linnarsson-lab/adolescent-mouse/README.md

     metadata/
         metadata.xlsx
 ```

-**Note:** On monod, a samples folder is available at `/data/proj/chromium/`.
-Please use this directly instead of making a copy.

 **Note:** Instead of sample files directly in the top-level folder, sample files can also be in subfolders named after the sample ID, or in a sub-folder of such a subfolder, named `velocyto`.
 Thus, these are all equivalent: